Contractor or Employee in the Philippines? The Label Won’t Save You

 Joanna Pascua worked from her home in the Philippines as a legal assistant for MyCRA Lawyers, a Queensland credit-repair firm run by Doessel Group.
 She was engaged on 21 July 2022 under an "Independent Contractor's Agreement," paid A$18 an hour, invoiced weekly, and allocated work daily.
 She did the job for roughly 20 months.
 On 20 March 2024 the firm ended the engagement by email, alleging she had copied company and client information to a personal drive — which she denied.
 She filed for unfair dismissal in Australia.

 The firm's defence came in two parts: she wasn't an employee, so the Act didn't cover her; and she worked in the Philippines, so the Commission had no business hearing it.
 Representing herself, Ms Pascua argued the opposite.
 The first question the Commission had to settle was the threshold one — employee, or contractor?
+Everything else depended on the answer.

 "independent contractor"